Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Abstract

 \section{Abstract}

-We present Generative Anchored Fields (GAF), a generative model that learns independent endpoint predictors $J$ (noise) and $K$ (data) rather than a trajectory predictor.
+We present Generative Anchored Fields (GAF), a generative model that learns independent endpoint predictors, $J$ (noise) and $K$ (data), from any point on a linear bridge.
+Unlike existing approaches that use a single trajectory or score predictor, GAF is trained to recover the bridge endpoints directly via coordinate learning.
 The velocity field $v=K-J$ emerges from their time-conditioned disagreement.
-This factorization enables \textit{Transport Algebra}: algebraic operation on learned $\{(J_n,K_n)\}_{n=1}^N$ heads for compositional control.
-With class-specific $K_n$ heads, GAF supports a rich family of directed transport maps between a shared base distribution and multiple modalities, enabling controllable interpolation, hybrid generation, and semantic morphing through vector arithmetic.
-We achieve strong sample quality (FID 7.5 on CelebA-HQ $64\times 64$) while uniquely providing compositional generation as an architectural primitive.
-We further demonstrate, GAF has lossless cyclic transport between its initial and final state with LPIPS=$0.0$.
-Code available at \url{https://github.com/IDLabMedia/GAF}
+This factorization enables \textit{Transport Algebra}: algebraic operations on multiple $J/K$ heads for compositional control.
+With class-specific $K_n$ heads, GAF defines directed transport maps between a shared base noise distribution and multiple data domains, allowing controllable interpolation, multi-class composition, and semantic editing.
+This is achieved either directly on the predicted data coordinates ($K$) using Iterative Endpoint Refinement (IER), a novel sampler that achieves high-quality generation in $5-8$ steps, or on the emergent velocity field ($v$).
+We achieve strong sample quality (FID 7.51 on ImageNet $256\times256$ and $7.27$ on CelebA-HQ $256\times 256$, without classifier-free guidance) while treating compositional generation as an architectural primitive.
+Code available at \url{https://github.com/IDLabMedia/GAF}.